qdrant/landing_page/qdrant-landing/content/documentation/embedding/gemini.md

 - task_type_unspecified: Unset value, which will default to one of the other values.
 - retreival_query: Specifies the given text is a query in a search/retrieval setting.
 - retrieval_document: Specifies the given text is a document from the corpus being searched.
-- SEMANTIC_SIMILARITY (3): Specifies the given text will be used for STS.
+- semantic_similarity: Specifies the given text will be used for Semantic Text Similarity.
 - classification: Specifies that the given text will be classified.
 - clustering: Specifies that the embeddings will be used for clustering.